aws-samples/unishop-monolith-to-microservices/README.md

 In an e-commerce application, the basket functionality is critical.
 It needs to be highly available, durable, and scalble to meet on-going and spiky workloads, e.g. Black Friday surges.
-One good first step would be to move this functionality out of the monolith to allow it to scale independently to meet these incoming needs.
-This also allows the development teams to respond more rapidly to new business requirements, e.g. the business wanting to add new items associated with their new insurance and banking initiatives.
+One good first step would be to move this functionality out of the monolith to allow it to scale independently to meet these needs.
+This also allows the development teams to respond more rapidly to new business requirements, e.g. the business wanting to add new items associated with their new insurance or banking initiatives.

-So, let's plan the move, we will need a simple yet bullet proof plan which we can follow and replicate in the future for other microservices.
+So, let's plan the move, we will need a simple yet bulletproof plan which we can follow and replicate in the future for other microservices.
 When thinking about breaking a monolith you need to consider the following
 * Microservice stack: Which tools are best for the microservice implementation?
 * Microservice data access: How do you make sure that current consumers of the API's won't break?